-If you’re a small business owner, you might think you’re safe from cyber attacks, but statistics show otherwise.
+As a small business owner, you might think you’re safe from cyber attacks, but statistics show otherwise.
 According to a 2012 Symantec report, 50% of cyber attacks targeted businesses with more than 2,500 employees and only 18% targeted small businesses.
 Fast forward to 2019: 43% of ALL cyber attacks are aimed at small businesses.
-When it comes to cybersecurity, no one is immune to an attack, so it’s essential that you prepare yourself to respond to prevent, detect, and respond to security threats.
+When it comes to cybersecurity, no one is immune to an attack.
+It’s essential that you prepare yourself to respond to prevent, detect, and respond to security threats.

 According to Strategy + Business, cyber attacks cost large companies an average of $600 million in equity value.
 Cyber attack victims can also suffer from identity theft, data loss, and a damaged reputation.